Solar analog: Solar twin

 The following are the known stars that come closest to satisfying the criteria for a solar twin.
 The Sun is listed for comparison.
 Highlighted boxes are out of range for a solar twin.
 The star may have been noted as solar twin in the past, but are more of a solar analog.

 Some other stars are sometimes mentioned as solar-twin candidates such as: Beta Canum Venaticorum; however it has too low metallicities (−0.21) for solar twin.
 16 Cygni B is sometimes noted as twin, but is part of a triple star system and is very old for a solar twin at 6.8 Ga.
-Two solar sibling candidates (similar age, metallicity, and kinematics) are Gaia DR2 1927143514955658880 and 1966383465746413568.

 By potential habitability

 Another way of defining solar twin is as a "habstar"—a star with qualities believed to be particularly hospitable to a life-hosting planet.
 Qualities considered include variability, mass, age, metallicity, and close companions.